Kolkir/mlcpp/classification_dlib/README.md

     labels.erase(labels.begin() + split_point, labels.end());
     ```

-    After training some classification algorithm in DLib you will have a descision function, some of them possible to combine with normalization procedure so normalization will be added as part of the models.
+    After training some classification algorithm in DLib you will have a descision function, some of them possible to combine with normalization procedure so it can be a part of a model.

 3. **SVM**

-    I used this official [sample](http://dlib.net/model_selection_ex.cpp.html) as base for my tutorial.
-At first I defined types for SVM classifier to be able to use it outside of training function.
+    I used this official [sample](http://dlib.net/model_selection_ex.cpp.html) as a base for my tutorial.
+At first I defined types for SVM classifier to be able to use it outside of a training function.

     ```cpp
     using svm_normalizer_type = dlib::vector_normalizer<Matrix>;